 Breakup songs in Western music that were hits in the 80s.
 World-famous classics and popular tracks.

-Heartbreak songs are often bittersweet and lyrical, with many having beautiful melodies.
+Breakup songs are often poignantly lyrical, with beautiful melodies and the like.

 They’re very captivating.

-Among them, Western songs—many of which are in English—can be even more enjoyable if you listen while using a translation site!
+Among them, Western songs—since they’re mostly in English—can be even more enjoyable if you listen while consulting a translation site.

-The real charm lies in considering the singer’s feelings behind expressions that a straightforward Japanese-to-English translation can’t fully capture.
+The real charm lies in considering the singer’s feelings behind turns of phrase that a straightforward Japanese-to-English translation can’t fully capture.

 - Nothing but classics!
 A nostalgic collection of ’80s Western ballads